melanie531/LCNC-media-workshop-temp/data wrangler/README.md

 * A new window is opened, Click Export data, choose the S3 location where you want to save the transformed dataset.
 ![image](./img/image-41.png)
+* Follow the same step to set the S3 location for the test data.

 * A job is needed to export the data to Amazon S3, to do this press the Create Job button on the top right, this will open a window.

 * Set the Job name to something like generate-train-test-data

 ![image](./img/image-42.png)

 * Hit the **Configure Job** button at the bottom

 * Leave the default instance type, and press the Run button at the bottom.

 ![image](./img/image-43.png)

 * Note that your job has been created successfully and if you want to see the progress of the job you can do so by following the link to the generate-train-test-data process.

 ![image](./img/image-44.png)

 * Follow the link to see the status of your job.

 ![image](./img/image-45.png)

 * When the job is complete a new file will be available in your S3 bucket in the output folder.

 ### *Other ways to export the transformations and analysis*